resiprocate/resiprocate/apps/sipdial/README.txt

 The configuration file:
 -----------------------

-  The configuration file must be located in $HOME/.sipdial/sipdial.cfg
+  sipdialer looks for a configuration file located in
+   $HOME/.sipdial/sipdial.cfg

+  You can also specify a configuration file on the command line as the second parameter (after the target URI).

   You can copy the the example file included in the source